saadtazi/fakr-node/README.md

 array of fakr routes (added through init config, addRoutes or api calls).

+## app.fakrCrudRoutes

+list of CRUD API routes. the key is the `name` of the CRUD API routes.

 ## app.routes

 It is not added by fakr library, but it is an express property. fakr uses it when removing routes.
+Helpful to debug.

 # TODO